-Here at Teignmouth Community School Mill Lane we believe that literacy and communication are key life skills.
+Here at Teignmouth Primary School, we believe that literacy and communication are key life skills.
 One of our aims is to help children develop the skills and knowledge that will enable them to communicate effectively and creatively with the world at large, through spoken and written language.
 We promote our love of reading and strive to help children to enjoy and appreciate literature and its rich variety.

 Our school learning is planned in a cross curricular way and we routinely use books as our starting point for a topic.
 Using a high-quality text as a basis for learning really engages the children and helps to develop quality writing as well as stimulating learning in other areas of the curriculum.